How to grow and care for nasturtiums

 Mix two-thirds peat-free multipurpose compost with one third fine gravel or grit, to reduce fertility and ensure good drainage.
 Again, plant so that the crown of leaves is at soil level and water in well.

 In this clip from Gardeners' World, Monty Don arranges plants for a late summer display, with a dramatic purple-leaved Phormium cookianum 'Black Adder' in the centre, lots of magenta-flowered Cosmos bipinnatus 'Dazzler', and four Bidens 'Hawaiian Flare Orange Drop' cascading over the rim, alongside trailing nasturtiums, Tropaeolum majus 'Cherry Rose Jewel'.
 He also advises on aftercare to keep the display at peak flowering through to late autumn:

-Nasturtiums are easy-care and need little maintenance.
-Plants growing in containers should be watered to keep the compost evenly moist, but not fed.
-Removing the dead flower heads of nasturtiums will encourage more blooms to be produced for a longer period.
+Nasturtiums are easy to care for and need little maintenance.
+Plants growing in the ground rarely need watering.
+Plants growing in containers should be watered to keep the compost evenly moist, but don't feed them.
+Deadheading will encourage more blooms over a longer period.

-Nasturtium seeds can be collected when ripe and saved to sow next year.
+You can collect nasturtium seeds when they're ripe and save them somewhere cool and dry to sow next year.
 In mild areas, nasturtiums are also likely to self-sow, so you may get seedlings springing up in future years.
 These can be easily pulled up if not wanted.

 Growing nasturtiums: problem solving